 Doesn’t that sound like a good use of your tax money?

-The current Mayor and City Council have demonstrated clearly (in the case of the Quicken Loans Arena deal, for example) that they can and will find tax funds to support new initiatives they consider important.
-So our next Mayor and Council should be able to find room in the City Budget for an investment that will accomplish an important community purpose and directly benefit the large majority of their constituents.
+Mayor Jackson and City Council have demonstrated clearly (in the cases of the Quicken Loans Arena deal and the renovation of Public Square, for example) that they can and will find tax funds to support new initiatives they consider important.
+So they should be able to find room in the City Budget for an investment that will accomplish an important community purpose and directly benefit the large majority of their constituents.